 Threats of Litigation After Data Breaches at Major Law Firms.

 …both Weil Gotshal & Manges and Cravath, Swaine & Moore as well as other firms have suffered data breaches in recent months, put new attention on the potential consequences for law firms with lax security.

 Daniel Solove, US privacy scholar wrote

 Law firms are facing grave privacy and security risks.
 Although a number of firms are taking steps to address these risks, the industry as a whole needs to grasp the severity of the risk.
-For firms, privacy and security risks can be significantly higher than for other organisations.
+For firms, privacy and security risks can be significantly higher than for other organizations.
 Incidents can be catastrophic.
 On a scale of 1 to 10, the risks law firms are facing are an 11.

 Daniel Solove describes the situation and offers solutions to avoid the harms caused to the reputation and clients of a law firm attacked.